 Set's of wireframes and storyboards have been the cases I've found this useful.
 Many "IA" professionals creat decks of wireframes in PDF format.Bryan Zmijewski

 Speed up the process by allowing me to upload a pdf with 20 pages- it will make the process of annotating so much easier!
-Bryan Zmijewski, about 8 years
+Bryan Zmijewski, over 8 years

 We need to make sets a powerful too for product managers and owners to push out a series of ideas quickly as a directive.
 Right now it's hard to get the ideas out as a solid group.
 I've put some time into trying to controlling the presentation, but I still find it lacks the impact I want to make.

 Let me add to this set through a bulk organize tool.
 Right now it's time intensive to add posts to a set.
 This is a waste of time.
-Bryan Zmijewski, about 8 years
+Bryan Zmijewski, over 8 years

 I want to to comment on a set.
 How do we create value for a series of ideas?
-Bryan Zmijewski, about 8 years
+Bryan Zmijewski, over 8 years

 Let me see this as a sitemap flow.
 Let me see this as a slide presentation.
-Bryan Zmijewski, about 8 years
+Bryan Zmijewski, over 8 years

-Save as Powerpoint Deck Bryan Zmijewski, about 8 years
+Save as Powerpoint Deck Bryan Zmijewski, over 8 years